cormacsi/cormacsi/README.md

 ## About me :woman_technologist:

-I am currently studying at a programming school to become a backend software engineer.<br />
+I am currently studying at a programming school to become a backend software engineer.
-Programming is <a href="https://gist.github.com/rxaviers/7360908">fun</a> (not a rickroll, promise) :grin:, but also hard.

 - :statue_of_liberty:  I speak :gb: ,  :fr: and :es:.
-- :computer:  My most used line of code: `gcc`.
 - :musical_score:  You can find my favourite music for code <a href="https://www.youtube.com/watch?v=jfKfPfyJRdk">here</a>.
-- :princess:  I'm listed in my mom's contacts as a **_princess_** :see_no_evil:.
-- :book:  My favourite book is _**"The Great Gatsby"** by Francis Scott Fitzgerald_.
-- :seat: Fun fact: my last job was at 35000 feet.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## I study :mortar_board: